lucacattide/vavato-challenge/README.md

 - In this particular challenge scenario, all the tests are willingly step-by-step commented to describe the exact sequence of the implementation approaches.
 This choice has been made to endorse the test documentation, as specified in the challenge user story requirements
 - Specific testing sections has been abstracted in order to prevent useless instruction/assertion redundancies, such as:

-  - createInstanceTest: For class instantiation tests
+  - `createInstanceTest`: For class instantiation tests

   They're located in `/src/utils.js`